How to Start an LLC

 3. Choose a Registered Agent

-Every LLC must have a registered agent:a person or company that receives legal documents and official correspondence on behalf of your business.
+Every LLC must have a registered agent.
 Your registered agent must have a physical address in your formation state and be available during normal business hours.

 You have three options for your registered agent: